Cleaning Your Pool After a Hurricane

 If you cannot vacuum the dirt and debris to waste, it is important to check the pressure gauge of your filter frequently, and clean and backwash your filter once the pressure is too high.
 After vacuuming, brush the pool thoroughly to remove dirt and debris from the pool walls, and vacuum again.
 Repeat this process until the water is clean and nearly clear.

 Shock and Balance Water Chemistry

-Even though your pool may look clean and clear after a few rounds of vacuuming, there will still be a good amount of microscopic and potentially harmful organic contaminants still floating around.
+Even though your pool may look clean and clear after a few rounds of vacuuming while cleaning your pool after a hurricane, there will still be a good amount of microscopic and potentially harmful organic contaminants still floating around.
 If left unchecked, this can lead to annoying algae growth, as well as potentially harmful germs in your pool.
 To stop the growth of these contaminants in their tracks, begin by using a powerful pool shock like Cal-Hypo Shock or Di-chlor Shock.
 Add enough shock to raise the chlorine level to around 10.0 ppm.

 Once the pool has been shocked and the chlorine level has subsided to around 3.0 ppm, start balancing the water chemistry, beginning with Total Alkalinity.
 After the Total Alkalinity has been brought to normal levels, between 80 and 120 ppm, you can easily adjust the pH, chlorine, and Calcium Hardness of your water.
 Once it has been balanced, all you will need to do is run your filtration system until all the water has been properly sanitized.

 Run Circulation and Filtration Systems Until Water is Clear